sematext/docs/docs/integration/elasticsearch.md

 SPM_MONITOR_ES_NODE_BASICAUTH_PASSWORD=yourPassword
 ```

-Restart your SPM monitor after this change (either with **sudo service
+Restart your Sematext Agent after this change (either with **sudo service
 spm-monitor restart** in case of standalone monitor or by restarting
 Elasticsearch node if you are using in-process
 javaagent).

-** I am using SPM for Elasticsearch monitor and I don't see Index (and/or Refresh/Flush/Merge) stats, why is that **
+** I am using Sematext Agent and I don't see Index (and/or Refresh/Flush/Merge) stats, why is that **

-SPM for Elasticsearch monitor collects Index stats only from
+Sematext Agent collects Index stats only from
-primary shards, so it is possible that you installed SPM monitor on some
+primary shards, so it is possible that you installed Sematext Agent on some
 Elasticsearch node which hosts only replicas.
 The same is also true for
 Refresh/Flush and Merge stats.
-Also note that SPM Elasticsearch monitor
+Also note that Sematext Agent
 should be installed on all your Elasticsearch nodes to get the complete
 picture of your cluster in SPM Reports UI.